Same-sex marriage in tribal nations in the United States: Fort McDowell Yavapai Nation

-Chapter 10 of the Law and Order Code of the Fort McDowell Yavapai Community of Arizona states that all marriages since April 19, 1954, "shall be in accordance with state laws."
+Chapter 10 of the Law and Order Code of the Fort McDowell Yavapai Community of Arizona states that all marriages since April 19, 1954 "shall be in accordance with state laws".
 On October 17, 2014, U.S. District Court Judge John Sedwick ruled that Arizona's same-sex marriage ban was unconstitutional.

 Grand Portage Band of Chippewa

 The Grand Portage Band of Chippewa (part of the Minnesota Chippewa Tribe) follows state law with regard to marriages as they "do not have jurisdiction over domestic relations" per the Grand Portage Judicial Code.
-Same-sex marriage was legalized in Minnesota on August 1, 2013 after passage of legislation on May 13, 2013.
+Same-sex marriage was legalized in Minnesota on August 1, 2013, after passage of legislation on May 13, 2013.

-Grand Traverse Indian Reservation
+Grand Traverse Band of Ottawa and Chippewa Indians

-The Grand Traverse Band of Ottawa and Chippewa Indians of Michigan legalized same-sex marriage on 25 May 2022, when the 1998 family law wording (GTB Statutory Law, Title 10, Chapter 5) was changed to "two persons" from "man and wife" and "one man and one woman".
+The Grand Traverse Band of Ottawa and Chippewa Indians of Michigan legalized same-sex marriage on May 25, 2022, when the 1998 family law wording (GTB Statutory Law, Title 10, Chapter 5) was changed to "two persons" from "man and wife" and "one man and one woman".
 The change was explicitly due to the findings of Obergefell v.
 Hodges.

 Hannahville Indian Community

-The Hannahville Indian Community in Michigan states in its civil code, enacted on the August 3, 2015 that it "recognizes marriage as a legal relationship between persons having the legal capacity to contract marriage under this code, including persons of the same sex".
+The Hannahville Indian Community in Michigan states in its civil code, enacted on August 3, 2015, that it "recognizes marriage as a legal relationship between persons having the legal capacity to contract marriage under this code, including persons of the same sex".